jdyen/FREE/Readme.md

 ## Installation
 FREE is distributed as an R package in source and binary form.
 FREE is not currently available through the CRAN.
 The FREE package has been tested on Windows 7, Windows XP, and OSX 10.6, 10.7 and 10.10.

-There are four installation options.
+There are several installation options.
 The first three require an appropriate C and C++ compiler installed.
 Easily installed options are [gcc](https://github.com/kennethreitz/osx-gcc-installer/) (OSX users) and [Rtools](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows) (Windows users).
 If you're unsure of whether you need to install a C/C++ compiler, you can try installing the FREE package anyway; if you do not get any errors then no compiler is needed.

 - install/load the devtools package and install directly from the source package on GitHub:
 ```
 devtools::install_github("jdyen/FREE/FREE")
+# alternative: if you want to use the FREElite package, use the following line instead:
+devtools::install_github("jdyen/FREE/FREElite")
 ```

 - download the source package FREE_x.x.tar.gz into a local directory on your computer (replace x.x with the appropriate version number, currently 2.0).
 Download and source the installFREE.R script: